 Today I encountered a problem with my external USB hard drive.
 After connecting the USB drive, I received the error: The disk is write-protected.
 Remove the write-protection or use another drive.
-Here’s a guide how to remove the write protection.

 The problem: The disk is write-protected